jreisinger/gointro/README.md

 * IT auditor, system administrator, security engineering
 * more: https://jreisinger.github.io/cv

-Why security engineer should program
+Why sec and ops people should program

 * to better understand how software works
-* to better understand dev/ops people
+* to better understand dev people
 * to create tools, automation, PoCs

 Why Go

 * focus on simplicity and correctness
-* lot of cloud written in Go (e.g. Kubernetes)
+* lot of cloud is written in Go (e.g. Kubernetes)
 * compiled, strongly typed -> nice addition to Bash and Python

 Go peculiarities